 We offer traditional rooms in single-sex and co-ed residence halls, suite-style living and modern apartments, along with a variety of specialized living and learning opportunities.

-Every residence hall has cable television, wired and wireless Internet access, voice mail, easy and secure card access to your building, free washers and dryers, and much more.
+Every residence hall has cable television, wireless Internet access, easy and secure card access to your building, free washers and dryers, and much more.
 You can get all the details on our residence halls, student employment opportunities, and keep up with our Twitter feed over on our ResLife page.

 Located just in front of the Athletic Center, Budleigh Hall has a distinctive, classical architecture.
 The building is coed by floor and has a study lounge, common bathrooms, and accommodations for 75 students.
 It includes several single occupancy rooms, but is mostly doubles.